AY2425S2-CS2103T-F13-3/tp/docs/DeveloperGuide.md

   * 2b1.
 HireHive displays an empty list.
   * Use case ends.

+**Use case: UC07 - Sorting persons**

+Preconditions: The list is not empty

+**MSS**

+1. User requests to sort the list.
+2. HireHive sorts the list
+3. HireHive displays sorted list.

+   Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.